daKmoR/generate-typescript-definition-files-from-javascript/README.md

                         ~~~~~
 ```

-Also in both cases the only thing we needed to add was `offset = 0` as it contains the type information already.
+Also in both cases, the only thing we needed to add was `offset = 0` as it contains the type information already.

 If you wanna know more about how to use JSDoc for types I can recommend you these blog posts.